Bumblebee-Project/Bumblebee-old/README.md

 Or you can use Yast to add the repositories and packages.

-There are also some alternative repsoitories:
+There are also some alternative repositories:

   - **Bumblebee-unstable**: [Bumblebee-unstable][opensuse-bumblebee-unstable]
         Uses the latest cvs/svn/git packages of libturbojpeg and VirtualGL.